IBM/ubiquity/README.md

 #### Multi-node using Native GPFS (POSIX)
 ![Multi node](images/multiNode.jpg)

 This deployment shows a Kubernetes pod or cluster as well as a Docker Swarm cluster using Ubiquity to manage a single set of container volumes in Spectrum Scale.
 Note that showing both Kubernetes and Docker Swarm is just to demonstrate the capabilities of Ubiquity, and either one could be used in isolation.
 In this deployment, Ubiquity is installed on a single Spectrum Scale server (typically a dedicated node for running management services such as the GUI or Zimon).
 The actual Spectrum Scale storage cluster consists of a client running on each of the Kubernetes/Docker hosts as well as a set of NSD storage servers.
-While not shown, Ubiquity could be run on multiple nodes for H/A or scalability purposes.
-To actually increase scalability, a load balancer or round-robin DNS service would have to be employed.
-To achieve failover in case of a failure from one Ubiquity server to another, users currently need to  use  a HTTP load balancer or do a manual failover.

 #### Multi-node using NFS Protocol
 ![Multi node](images/multiNode-nfs.jpg)

 This is identical to the previous deployment example except that the Kubernetes or Docker Swarm hosts are using NFS to access their volumes.
-Note that a typical Spectrum Scale deployment would have several CES NFS servers (protocol servers) and the Ubiquity service could be installed on those servers or on a separate management server.
+Note that a typical Spectrum Scale deployment would have several CES NFS servers (protocol servers) and the Ubiquity service could be installed on one of those servers or on a separate management server (such as the node collecting Zimon stats or where the GUI service is installed).

 ### Prerequisites
   * A deployed storage service that will be used by the Docker containers.
 Currently Ubiquity supports Spectrum Scale (POSIX or CES NFS) and OpenStack Manila.